lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Our plugin and suite of tools make it easy for any website — big or small — to engage and grow their traffic, market their content, gain insight, and monetize their audience.
 And it all lives in one simple dashboard.
 Built on lightweight JavaScript, our functionality is highly customizable, without hurting your page load speed.
 In fact, we’re recognized by WP Engine as being a [“Essential Speed Friendly Social Media & SEO Toolkit”](https://wpengine.com/solution-center/shareaholic-the-essential-social-media-toolkit/).

-Our single plugin combines the functionality of many social, content, and monetization plugins including: JetPack, Contextual Related Posts (CRP), Social Warfare, Yet Another Related Posts Plugin (YARPP), Shariff, AddThis, AddToAny, and many others.
+Our single plugin combines the functionality of many social, content, and monetization plugins including: JetPack, Contextual Related Posts (CRP), Social Warfare, Tasty Pins, Yet Another Related Posts Plugin (YARPP), Shariff, AddThis, AddToAny, and many others.

 = Social Media Share Buttons =